TalhaAkhlaq/ECE210-MATLAB-Seminar-Signals-Systems/README.md

 The course addresses:

-- **Sensor Fundamentals:** Understanding various types of sensors and their applications.
-- **Signal Processing:** Filtering, smoothing, and analyzing sensor data.
-- **Data Acquisition:** Interfacing sensors with MATLAB for real-time data collection.
-- **MATLAB Programming:** Writing scripts and functions for sensor data analysis.
+- **MATLAB Fundamentals:** Introduction to MATLAB and its interface.
+- **Programming in MATLAB:** Writing scripts, functions, and working with built-in functions.
-- **Visualization:** Plotting and interpreting sensor data using MATLAB.
+- **Data Visualization:** Plotting and graphing techniques in MATLAB.
-- **Error Analysis:** Evaluating sensor accuracy and uncertainty.
-- **Machine Learning for Sensors:** Applying AI techniques for sensor data classification and prediction.
+- **Mathematical Computation:** Using MATLAB for numerical methods, matrix operations, and solving equations.
+- **Simulation and Modeling:** Implementing models and running simulations.
+- **Debugging and Optimization:** Understanding error handling and performance improvements.

 ---